htcondor/htcondor/docs/grid-computing/job-router.rst

  GridResource
-    Specifies the value for the ``GridResource`` attribute that will be inserted into the routed copy of the job’s ClassAd.
+    Specifies the value for the ``GridResource`` attribute that will be inserted into the routed copy of the job's ClassAd.
     :index:`Name<single: Name; Job Router Routing Table ClassAd attribute>` Name
     An optional identifier that will be used in log messages concerning this route.
 If no name is specified, the default used will be the value of ``GridResource``.
 The *condor\_job\_router* distinguishes
-    routes and advertises statistics based on this attribute’s value.
+    routes and advertises statistics based on this attribute's value.
     :index:`Requirements<single: Requirements; Job Router Routing Table ClassAd attribute>` Requirements
     A ``Requirements`` expression that identifies jobs that may be